mechmerlin/qmk_setup/macos_flashing.md

 ## Dependencies

+These instructions are only needed if you want to use the command line to flash your board.
+If you would like to use QMK Toolbox, proceed to the next section.

 1. Download the [qmksetup_macos.sh](qmksetup_macos.sh) script.
 2. Open up the terminal app located in Applications/Utilities.
 3. Run the qmksetup_macos.sh script by typing the following in